-We recognize that holding our training over four two-day training sessions may pose scheduling challenges for some.
+We recognize that holding our training over four training sessions may pose scheduling challenges for some.
 However, we believe that the progressive and sequential model of training provided by The EMDR Center of Canada provides a superior program and learning experience for professional development and EMDR training.

 Therefore, you should only plan to register for our training if you can commit to attending all training days and participating fully.
 For further details, please read the Registration Information Booklet and the Participant Agreement.

 To understand your options to complete the training should you elect to withdraw after partially completing the training, you are invited to read the Transfer Request and Agreement Form.

 I want to register, but I cannot afford to pay the tuition in full.

 The EMDR Center of Canada offers a payment plan with three payments by credit card spread over time.
 Please read the payment information section in the Registration Information Booklet for more details.
 If you submit a credit card installment contract, the initial charge will made to your account only upon your acceptance into the training.

 I am a student but have not yet started my internship or practicum.
 Can I still register for the training?